 In June 2003, LifeCare Alliance was asked to assume responsibility for the Madison County Meals-on-Wheels program.
 LifeCare Alliance saved this critical service for the citizens of Madison County by reducing costs through delivery and production efficiencies.

 LifeCare Alliance’s family expanded in 2004 when Project OpenHand Columbus merged into LifeCare Alliance.
 Project OpenHand Columbus was originally established in 1994 to provide home delivered meals, a food pantry, and nutritional services to men, women, and children living with HIV and AIDS.
 Since the merger, we have expanded services to Project OpenHand Columbus clients while reducing program costs.

-LifeCare Alliance is one of the five largest Meals-on-Wheels providers in the United States, producing more than 4,000 meals for seniors and medically challenged and disabled individuals, and 2,000 Meals-for-Kids each day.
+LifeCare Alliance is one of the five largest Meals-on-Wheels providers in the United States, producing more than 6,000 meals for people facing challenges that stem from medical conditions, disabilities, and aging in place, and 2,000 Meals-for-Kids each day.
 However, our production kitchen was originally built in 1990 to produce a maximum of 2,000 meals per day.

 In 2017, LifeCare Alliance merged with the Central Ohio Diabetes Association to help expand the reach of both agencies’ services at a lower cost.
 In 2020, LifeCare Alliance completed a similar merger with Diabetes Dayton.